-The lessons feature multiple angles providing close-up views of the guitarist’s hands as he/she plays.
+All lessons feature multiple angles providing close-up views of the guitarist’s hands as he/she plays.
 They also use SoundSlice which is a music learning platform with interactive music notation.
 As the teacher plays through a lesson, in a different camera angle, Soundslice follows the music notation or chord chart as the music is being played.
 TrueFire has teamed up with SoundSlice to provide the best way to learn any song.

-TrueFire is currently focused on teaching techniques instead of learning numerous songs so that the guitarists are able to apply their skills in any situation.
+These lessons focus on teaching techniques instead of learning numerous songs so that the guitarists are able to apply their skills in any situation.
 This could be a negative for a guitarist who just wants to learn songs, but it is a plus for someone who has the dream of playing professionally.

 They also offer private lessons with an instructor of your choices for an extra cost.
 There is a wide variety of programs and costs for private lessons.
 In the private lesson, you get 1 topic-specific lesson with the instructor of your choice.
 The lesson includes a skill assessment, video messaging, file attachments, and a discussion thread for a one-time fee.
 The cost of the private lesson, considering the video and written assessment, the cost is very reasonable.
 There are several plans to choose from.